Lithuanian litas: The litas and the euro

-Alter successful round of negotiations in 1998 with the European Commission, the idea of aligning with the future currency of European Union.
+After successful round of negotiations in 1998 with the European Commission, the idea of aligning with the future currency of European Union.
 By 1999, the Bank of Lithuania proposed currency board with both US dollar and the euro.

 The pegging of the litas and the euro was proposed to be implemented by the second half of 2001.

 On 2 February 2002, the litas was pegged to the euro at a rate of 3.4528 to 1 (1 LTL = 0.28962 EUR) (it was the rate that the litas and the euro had by the time); this rate was not expected to change – and indeed did not – until the litas was completely replaced by the euro on 1 January 2015.
 After the peg, Lithuania became a member of the Eurozone de facto.
 The litas became part of the ERM II on 28 June 2004. the EU's exchange rate mechanism.
 The design of Lithuanian euro coins had already been prepared.

 Lithuania postponed its euro day several times, since the country did not meet the convergence criteria.
 High inflation—which reached 11% in October 2008, well above the then acceptable limit of 4.2%—contributed to Lithuania's failure to meet the criteria.
 In 2011, polls showed narrow opposition to the currency.
 On 23 July 2014, the Council of the European Union adopted a decision allowing Lithuania to adopt the euro as its currency on 1 January 2015.
 Litas and euro were both legal tender in Lithuania until 16 January 2015.